Trump cancels Florida press conference scheduled for January 6 - ExBulletin

 Trump was expected to use the press conference to denounce the Congressional committee investigating the events of January 6, when a crowd of his supporters violently stormed the Capitol in an attempt to stop the transfer peaceful power and repeat his lies about the 2020 elections.

-Trump continues to falsely insist that the election was “stolen” and that the “real” insurgency took place on election day, November 3, 2020, the day Democrat Joe Biden won the votes which led to his 306-232 victory in the Electoral College.
+Trump continues to falsely insist that the election was stolen and that the real insurgency took place on Election Day, November 3, 2020, the day Democrat Joe Biden won the votes that led to his victory 306-232 to the Electoral College.
 Federal and state election officials, Trump’s own attorney general, and numerous judges, some of whom he has appointed, have all repeatedly said the election was fair and there was no evidence credible serious fraud.

 Trump, who an ally said spoiled the event because he felt it would not be covered fairly, was pressured to cancel from some who thought it was misguided, in especially in election year.
 Republicans hope to regain control of the House and Senate in this fall’s midterm elections, and some party members fear the former president’s continuing obsession with the 2020 election and efforts to defend the Rioters don’t discourage voters that the party must win.

-Republican South Carolina Senator Lindsey Graham, a friend and ally of Trump, told Axios news outlet he had urged Trump to cancel, telling him during a game of golf in West Palm Beach this weekend that he “There might be a danger in holding a new conference. … Better to focus on electoral reform instead.”
+Republican South Carolina Senator Lindsey Graham, a friend and ally of Trump, told Axios news outlet he had urged Trump to cancel, telling him during a game of golf in West Palm Beach this weekend that he there might be a danger in holding a press conference. … Better to focus on electoral reform instead.

 The event would have been Trump’s second press conference since leaving office.
 Although he has been banned from Twitter and other social media, he has appeared regularly in conservative media and has organized numerous rallies and other events.